Constructing Reliable Social Networks from Conversational Data: An Ensemble Prompt Engineering Approach with Uncertainty Quantification: Network Construction and Illustrative Applications

 We take a two-stage estimation approach for data analysis: (1) AMEN model estimation; and (2) network mediation model estimation.

-\paragraph*{AMEN Model Estimation} In the first stage, we estimate the proposed AMEN model to embed the observed student-interaction network into a latent space.
+\paragraph*{Stage 1: Latent Position Estimation} In the first stage, we estimate the proposed AMEN model to embed the observed student-interaction network into a latent space.
 The prior distributions of the AMEN model parameters are specified as follows:

-where \(\sigma_{\alpha}^2\), \(\sigma_{\beta}^2\), \(\sigma_{z}^2\), \(\sigma_{w}^2\), and \(\sigma_r^2\) represent fixed prior variance terms for each corresponding parameter, and \(I_d\) denotes the \(d \times d\) identity matrix.
-We applied a data-driven approach to determine the latent space dimension \(d\) for the AMEN model by conducting a systematic comparison of the model across candidate values \(d \in \{2,3,4,5\}\) with the Bayesian Information Criterion (BIC), Deviance Information Criterion (DIC), and Watanabe-Akaike Information Criterion (WAIC) (see Table \ref{supp-tab:dimension_selection} in Section \ref{supp-sec:amen} of the Supplementary Material).
-We selected \(d=2\) for the EXP (Explain Own Idea) network and \(d=3\) for the EOI (Engage with Others' Ideas) network, balancing goodness-of-fit and model complexity.
-Note that dimension selection in latent space modeling is an evolving area of research with no standard rules, and we therefore employed multiple information criteria to compare model performance across different dimensions.

-We draw posterior samples of the AMEN model parameters and latent positions using MCMC.
-Specifically, the Metropolis-adjusted Langevin algorithm (MALA) is applied to update the latent positions $z$ and $w$, while the remaining parameters are updated using a Metropolis-Hastings-within-Gibbs sampler.
-Additional details on the prior means, standard deviations, and the jumping rules for the model parameters, as well as the starting points and overall convergence checks, are provided in Section \ref{supp-sec:amen} of the Supplementary Material.

-Since the inner product between latent vectors remains invariant under transformations such as rotation or reflection, we performed Procrustes matching \citep{gower1975generalized} to align the latent vectors to a common reference position.
-This alignment ensures that the latent vectors are consistently positioned, facilitating a clearer interpretation of their relationships and enhancing the validity of subsequent analyses.